AdobeDocs/uix/src/pages/services/aem-cf-console-admin/api/index.md

 });
 ```

-This method must define unique ID, button label and icon displayed next to it.
+This method must define unique ID and button label.
 Now, you can define button's callback in onClick method.

 ```JavaScript
 import { register } from "@adobe/uix-guest";